C.A.T.’s volunteer pet therapy teams are the heart and soul of our organization.

 Sounds great, right?
 Well, here’s what you need to know:

-You and your pet must meet the following general qualifications:
+You and your pet must first attend an orientation and meet the general qualifications below.
+TO REGISTER FOR AN ORIENTATION CLICK HERE.

 - Animal must be at least 12 months old.